bvberkum/docutils-ext/ReadMe.rst

     :tests: 50; 21 failures, 29 OK

     dev_rstwriterobjects
-      separate development branch for rstwriter restructuring.
+      separate development branch for rstwriter restructuring,
+      trying to OO-ify and add some elegance.

       :test: 57; 25 failures, 2 errors, 30 OK

     dev_simplemuxdem
-      trying a lossless read/write using the rST SM base with a simple text format
+      trying a lossless read/write using the rST SM base with a simple text format, to understand rSt parser.

       :tests: 53; 18 failures, 35 OK

-      Abandonning while I do not have enough insight into the parser.
+      Abandonned while I do get enough insight into the rSt parser machinery.

 rST writer
 ----------